cpacey/mqtt-lambda/README.md

 MQTT_CLIENT_USERNAME:           The client's username
 MQTT_CLIENT_PASSWORD:           The client's password

-REQUIRE_CLIENT_ID:              Whether or not to require a client id
+REQUIRE_CLIENT_ID:              Whether or not to require a client id.
+Set this in your Dockerfile if you require

+API_PORT:                       The monitoring api port.
+Defaults to 80

 LAMBDA_LOG_NAME:                The name of the bunyan logger used by mqtt-lambda
 LAMBDA_LOG_LEVEL:               The log level used by mqtt-lambda
 LAMBDA_VERSION:                 The version to stamp log messages with and show in the web api
 ```